Call for Proposals for theNASA Infrared Telescope Facility

 Remote observing is available with SpeX, MORIS, and iSHELL.
 Requests for remote observing must be made in the proposal application – later requests will be considered if requested at least one month ahead of time.
 If you wish to observe from your home institution, you must comply with the requirements for video conferencing and instrument operation provided on the Remote Observers Information page.
 (A working three-button mouse is required.)
-Observers are strongly encouraged to contact Miranda Hawarden-Ogata (firstname.lastname@example.org) to set up a test of the video link and user interface at least one month prior to their observing run.
+Observers are strongly encouraged to contact Miranda Hawarden-Ogata (email@example.com) to set up a test of the video link and user interface at least one month prior to their observing run.
 We cannot guarantee a successful remote observing connection on short notice since we have no control of hardware and software compatibility on the user’s side.
 It is the responsibility of the PI to provide up to date observing contact information.

 To keep our bibliography up to date, and to ensure future funding of the IRTF, we ask that you send us citations to your latest IRTF publications.
 You can check your publications using our website bibliography page for refereed papers: